IvanNieto/too-many-ways/README.txt

 Date: 28/04/2016
 Version: 1.0

+> ### UPDATE :06/06/2016
+> - Documentation and bug fixing as soon as I have a little time after exams.
+Not a dead project.

 Minimum requirements:
 - Android SDK Version required: 15 (Android 4.0.3 IceCreamSandwich)
 - Android SDK for best performance: 23 (Android 6.0 Marshmallow)